adobe/puppet-dispatcher/REFERENCE.md

 ### Dispatcher::Farm::Cache

 The Cache attributes structure.
 This type is passed to a `dispatcher::farm` to confgure the *cache* parameter.
-The defines the properties as specified in the Dispatcher documentation for [caching content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#configuring-the-dispatcher-cache-cache).
+This will define the properties as specified in the Dispatcher documentation for [caching content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#configuring-the-dispatcher-cache-cache).

 Parameters:
  - docroot:               `StdLib::Absolutepath`